Skip to content

 • Mention the business on their website or social media

-These promotions can help boost awareness of the business and improve the business’ reputation by showing care for the community.
-The sponsorship also benefits the team by helping cover the expenses of equipment, uniforms, event spaces, and other fees.
+These promotions can help boost awareness of the business and improve the sponsor's reputation by showing that they care for the community.
+A youth sports sponsorship also benefits the team by alleviating expenses for equipment, uniforms, event spaces, and other fees.

-How do you find local or corporate sponsorships for youth sports?
-Here are four top ways to acquire sponsorships.
+How do you find local or corporate sponsors for youth sports?
+Here are four top ways to acquire youth sports sponsorships.

 1. Talk to local businesses that share your values

-Many local business owners will want to give back to their community by supporting area sports teams.
-Often, the company’s owners or employees are parents of children in the sport, making it a personal interest (and a great place to begin your sponsorship ask).
+Many local business owners are eager to give back to their community by supporting youth sports groups.
+Often, the sponsor's owners or employees are parents of children in the sport, making it a personal interest (and a great place to begin your sponsorship ask).

 According to Reddit users, "Kids' parents' companies are where you should start.
 If any work for big companies, they may have donation matches available, and some companies will donate to nonprofits related to places [where] employees volunteer."